pydicom/pynetdicom/docs/user/concepts.rst

   * abort, which results in no association

-An association may be rejected because none of the proposed presentation contexts are supported, or because the *requestor* hasn't identified itself correctly or for a `number of other reasons <http://dicom.nema.org/medical/dicom/current/output/chtml/part08/sect_9.3.4.html>`_.
+An association may be rejected because none of the proposed presentation contexts are supported, or because the *Requestor* hasn't identified itself correctly or for a `number of other reasons <http://dicom.nema.org/medical/dicom/current/output/chtml/part08/sect_9.3.4.html>`_.

 The full service procedure for an association is found in